Meharab/meharab.github.io/README.md

 This is a responsive web app for a restaurant.
 It has been developed using a mobile-first approach.
 This app will help a restaurant owner to expend his business online.

 ### Tech Stack:
-Bootstrap4, HTML5, CSS 3, javascript, jQuery, SCSS/LESS, Grunt/Gulp, NPM.
+Bootstrap4, HTML5, CSS3, javascript, jQuery, SCSS/LESS, Grunt/Gulp, NPM.

 ### Features:
 * Users can book a table.
 * Users can see today’s menus and chefs.
 * Users can see additional history of the restaurant and statistics.
+* Users can contact and give feedback.

+# Franklin's Fine Dining Web App - [view source code](https://github.com/Meharab/Cafe-WebApp-using-PHP)
+This is a web app for a family dining.
+It has been developed using php.
+This app will help a restaurant owner to expend his business online.

+### Tech Stack:
+php7, HTML5, CSS3, XAMpp.

+### Features:
+* Users can order dish.
+* Users can see today’s menus and beverages.
+* Users can see open and closing times.
 * Users can contact and give feedback.